 Windsor Castle is located in the Home Park, a private royal park.
 The Home Park joins another royal park, the Great Park, south of Windsor.
 Queen Victoria and her husband are buried in the Home Park.

-Early history of Windsor Castle
+The early history of Windsor Castle

 One of a series of castles that William I (1066–1087) established around London, Windsor occupied the nearest strong point in the Thames Valley to the west of the city.
-From William’s reign date the motte and also the distinctive elongated arrangement of lower, middle and upper baileys that exploits the lie of the land at the top of a great chalk cliff south of the river.
+From William’s reign date the motte and also the distinctive elongated arrangement of lower, middle, and upper baileys that exploits the lie of the land at the top of a great chalk cliff south of the river.

-By the reign of Henry I (1100–1135) the creation of a large hunting forest, together with the proximity of London, made this a favoured royal residence as well as a fortress.
+By the reign of Henry I (1100–1135) the creation of a large hunting forest, together with the proximity of London, made this a favored royal residence as well as a fortress.
 The Round Tower, the stone shell-keep on the motte, may date from this time.
-The systematic replacement of timber defences by stone walls with rectangular interval towers was begun by Henry II in 1165, but work on the lower bailey was unfinished at his death in 1189.
+The systematic replacement of timber defenses by stone walls with rectangular interval towers was begun by Henry II in 1165, but work on the lower bailey was unfinished at his death in 1189.

-The completion and partial refashioning from 1221 to 1230 of the south and west parts of the lower bailey were both a reparation of damage sustained during the French siege of 1216 and a political gesture substantiating the young Henry III’s authority.
+The completion and partial refashioning from 1221 to 1230 of the south and west parts of the lower Bailey were both a reparation for damage sustained during the French siege of 1216 and a political gesture substantiating the young Henry III’s authority.
 The interval towers, among the earlier English examples of the standard 13th-century type, are half-cylindrical to the outside and larger and more massive than Henry II’s towers.

-After Henry III’s marriage in 1236, the modernization began of his grandfather’s residential buildings, that is, the more accessible and ceremonially important apartments on the north side of the lower bailey and the more private ones (the ‘King’s Houses’) against the north wall of the upper bailey.
+After Henry III’s marriage in 1236, the modernization began of his grandfather’s residential buildings, that is, the more accessible and ceremonially important apartments on the north side of the lower Bailey and the more private ones (the ‘King’s Houses) against the north wall of the upper bailey.

 The building accounts suggest that the upper bailey works were as uncoordinated in their layout and as luxurious in their decoration as Henry III’s other major houses at Clarendon (Wilts) and Havering (Essex).